mapmeld/panama/README.md

 ## Tutorial

 Ideally you should have start with a demo of Neo4j web console at http://localhost:7474 and by changing the default password.
-You can download the complete Panama Papers dataset at https://offshoreleaks.icij.org/pages/database

 If you want to quickly insert sample data, run ```sample-data.py``` in this folder.
-If you retrieved the data separately, you will need to name its folder as graph.db inside ```/usr/local/Cellar/neo4j/*/libexec/data/databases/```

 ### Generic search